 Event Details

-The City of North Vancouver’s main Remembrance Day ceremony is normally a fair-sized event that takes place at the Cenotaph at Victoria Park.
-Due to the coronavirus pandemic, the general public was not able to attend ceremonies in 2020.
-In 2021 a scaled-back version of the event happened, but for invited guests only.
+The City of North Vancouver’s main Remembrance Day ceremony is a fair-sized event that takes place at the Cenotaph at Victoria Park.
+In years with good weather, over 5,000 people attend.
+Hopefully this will be the case in 2024.

-NOTE: Also on the North Shore, the District of West Vancouver has a similar ceremony at the Memorial Arch in Memorial Park on Marine Drive (near 20th Street).
+Note: Also on the North Shore, the District of West Vancouver has a similar ceremony at the Memorial Arch in Memorial Park on Marine Drive (near 20th Street).

 City Event Time and Location